JaquJaqu/sequence_tagging/README.md

 all_models     download all models all_embed      download all embeddings
-GermEval       download best model and embeddings for GermEval CONLL2003      download best model and embeddings for CONLL2003 ONB            download best model and embeddings for ONB LFT            download best model and embeddings for LFT
+GermEval       download best model and embeddings for GermEval CONLL2003      download best model and embeddings for CoNLL 2003 ONB            download best model and embeddings for ONB LFT            download best model and embeddings for LFT